-In classical cuisine, there were variations on the Mornay where instead of making it with a béchamel base as we do here, it was made with chicken or fish stock—making it a variation on the velouté sauce instead.
+In classical cuisine, there were variations on the Mornay where instead of making it with a béchamel base as done here, it is made with chicken or fish stock—making it a variation on the velouté sauce instead.

 This makes sense if you're serving the finished sauce with chicken or fish or seafood.
 Indeed, some people might find the standard Mornay sauce to be a bit rich for fish and seafood (then again, see lobster Mornay).

 In the classic French tradition, you cannot have too much cream, butter, or cheese.
 On the other hand, in Italian cooking, it's considered an abomination to serve fish with cheese.
 And so it goes.
 Maybe someone can get a French chef and an Italian chef to sit down and decide whose cuisine is superior.
 They can get back to us in a couple of centuries maybe.

-In the meantime, you have our permission to serve this basic Mornay sauce with chicken and fish.
-But feel free to experiment with the chicken and/or fish veloute versions if you like.
-You might find that the lighter veloute version works better in some situations.
+In the meantime, feel free to serve this basic Mornay sauce with chicken and fish but do experiment with the chicken and/or fish velouté versions if you like.
+You might find that the lighter velouté version works better in some situations.